The Churches of Britain and Ireland

 St. John.
 Previously in the "Unknown" section, this old postcard (posted in 1908), is from Andrew McGarrigle's Collection.
 The building to the right of the church has a sign reading "York City and County Banking Ltd." There were no other clues to the identity of this church, but Tony Preston advised that the YCCB ultimately became the property of the HSBC bank, and he put me in touch with Sara Kinsey, archivist at the HSBC.
 She identified it as Shildon, which allowed me to find the appended link, which named the church as St. John.
 My thanks to Tony and Sara for their help!

 John Hardy, who was minister at Shildon Methodist Church in 1987-92 thinks that the railings and the edge of the building along the right-hand side of the postcard probably belong to the Methodist Church of the time, although long-since demolished.
+Another old postcard view from Alan Blacklock's collection confirms this - note the corner of the building behind the tree at the extreme right hand side of the first image in this entry, and especially the finial.
+It matches exactly with the corner of the church in the second postcard view.
+An excellent old postcard view is available here.

 This modern view shows how little the scene has changed.
 Close-up of St. John.
 Both © Alan Blacklock.
 Link.
+Lastly, a Streetview of 2009 shows St. John, the former bank, and the Methodist Church in the same view.

-Salvation Army. © Alan Blacklock.
+Salvation Army, © Alan Blacklock.

 Shildon Wesleyan Chapel (1865) on Cross Street and Soho Street. © Alan Blacklock.